-For most women, things that help reduce acid production or prevent reﬂux are helpful in preventing the discomfort of heartburn.
+For most people, things that help reduce acid production or prevent reﬂux are helpful in preventing the discomfort of heartburn.
 Here are tips that may help:

 Don’t eat classic spicy foods, as well as those with lots of fat or grease.
 Many people advise not having citrus and chocolate, as well.

-Eat multiple, small meals spread throughout the day, much like “grazing,” instead of 3 big meals.
+Eat multiple, small meals spread during the day, much like grazing, instead of 3 big meals.

 Try raising the head of your bed by several inches.
 And wait a while after eating before going to bed or lying down.

-Some women find that it’s better to drink fluids between meals, rather than with a meal.
+Some people find that it’s better to drink fluids between meals, rather than with a meal.
 This can increase the amount of contents in the stomach.

 If your symptoms don’t improve after the above advised diet and lifestyle changes are in place, talk with your healthcare provider about over-the-counter medicines.
 Antacids are available as chewable tablets and liquids.
 They work by coating the lining of the esophagus and stomach and neutralizing stomach acid.
 Heartburn medicines called H2-blockers work by reducing the amount of acid made by your stomach.
-Although most of these are considered safe in pregnancy, as with all medicines, these should be avoided in the first trimester.
+Although most of these are considered safe in pregnancy, as with all medicines, stay away from these in the first trimester.